VICARS’ CLOSE

 front gardens are granted

 Over the centuries minor concessions have been made.
 In the 15th century, Bishop Bubwith allowed 19 1/2 feet to be walled off in front of each house to be used as a front garden.
 In the 1660s some of the houses were allowed to be leased by ‘strangers’.
 According to ‘The Vicars’ Close’ by Hugh Parnell, 12 of the most decayed houses were allowed to be rented by “persons of good and honest reputation as will covenaunt to rebuild and repair them at their owne proper costs and charges.”
-‘Strangers’ have been allowed to inhabit Vicars’ Close ever since.
+‘Strangers’ have been allowed to inhabit the close ever since.
+That being said, Vicars’ Close still serves its original purpose, providing homes for cathedral choristers and vergers.
+It’s hard to believe that clergy have been in residence for nearly 700 years!

-Today, Vicars’ Close is made up of 27 houses, a chapel, a library, treasury and muniment room (a storage room for historical documents).
+Today, the close is made up of 27 houses, a chapel, a library, treasury and muniment room (a storage room for historical documents).
 A dining hall is connected to the Cathedral by a walkway.

 This incredible street was described by Canon Godwin as, “…the most beautiful of its kind to be seen anywhere in England…” Most visitors today wouldn’t disagree.
 Indeed, Which? readers named Wells ‘Best Small UK City for a short break‘ in 2024 and 2022.
 I’m sure that the beauty of Vicars’ Close played a part.

-Recently, Wells Cathedral received over £4 million from The National Lottery Heritage Fund towards its campaign to save Vicars’ Close.
-The plan is to undertake important conservation works and then allow visitors into some of the unique houses in the close.
-The project will cost around £7 million, so donations are very welcome.
+Wells Cathedral has received over £4 million from The National Lottery Heritage Fund towards its campaign to save Vicars’ Close.
+The conservation works are now underway and it is hoped that the ambitious project will be completed by the Spring 2027.
+(There is currently an £800,000 shortfall to fund the project, so donations are very welcome).